-How to Fix a Cord Chewed by Your Pet
+How to Fix an Electrical Cord Chewed by Your Pet

 You can repair a chewed cord without calling a pro.
 Here's how.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 An hour or less